Rating: ![]()

 On a related note, my only other disappointment is that the end comes so quickly--I wouldn't usually call a 12-episode comedy short, but with these one-trick comedy ponies the familiarity becomes a sort of advantage, and Haunted Junction seems to be just getting its footing when it ends.

 Despite the unfortunate end, I did enjoy Haunted Junction, mostly as a result of the high weirdness factor.
-It's not the strangest anime I've seen, but it's on the list.
-There are a lot of bad Japanese puns that get lost in the English translation (which can't really be helped, though Bandai did try very hard to salvage what they could), and most of the actual gags are basic and rather stupid, but the outrageous situations and characters are where the real humor is to be found.
+It's not the strangest anime I've seen, but it is on the list.
+There are a lot of bad Japanese puns that get lost in the English translation (which can't really be helped, though Bandai did try very hard to salvage what they could), and most of the actual gags are basic and rather stupid.
+The outrageous situations and characters, however, are where the real humor is to be found.

 Mutsuki and her boy-fetish, for example, is close enough to disturbing that I'm sure it'll bother some, but for others it's liable to be hilarious (besides, it's nice to see a female character with her mind in the gutter for a change).
-Elsewhere are anime parodies in abundance (Red Mantle as an over-the-top version of a certain masked fellow from Sailor Moon with a few added personality quirks, for example) for those who appreciate that sort of thing.
+Elsewhere are anime parodies in abundance for those who appreciate that sort of thing (Red Mantle as an over-the-top version of a certain masked fellow from Sailor Moon with a few added personality quirks, for example).
 Best of all, not a single character is immune to having the most embarrassing (and usually hilarious) things happen to them.
 There are even a few bits of cleverness worth noting, foremost being a little rant by Red Mantle about why a certain name reminded him of darkness... via hot cookware, trivets, and carpet.
 Good stuff.
 On the opposite end of the clever spectrum, the last episode contains a seriously cool interpretation of the contents of Pandora's Box.

 Visually, Haunted Junction owes a lot to classic series in the same vein, with slightly rough, older-style art (it looks almost like an '80s series despite being a product of the late '90s), bright colors, and cute but unoriginal character designs.
 The cast has a bit of a shoujo look, and are varied enough to keep straight (they're also faithful to the comic original).
 As cheerfully colorful as it is, a few dark scenes fitting for the more menacing spirits actually border on scary (for a few seconds, anyway).
-The animation isn't memorable, but is above the median mark for a TV series.
-It doesn't fall back on re-used animation (with the exception of the summoning sequence, which I'll forgive for its classic appeal), and the occasional chunks of action aren't half bad for as silly as they are.
+The animation tends toward choppy, around the median mark for a TV series of the vintage.
+On the plus side, it doesn't fall back on re-used animation (with the exception of the summoning sequence, which I'll forgive for its classic appeal), and the occasional chunks of action aren't half bad, as silly as they are.

 The visuals may not stand out, but the music does.
-The intro and end songs aren't special, but the instrumental background music toys with a wide variety of styles, from appealingly overblown orchestral action fare, to tribal-style drums, to really abstract stuff, all of it distinctive and well composed.
+The intro and end songs are forgettable, but Hayato Matsuo's instrumental background score toys with a wide variety of styles, from appealingly overblown orchestral action fare, to tribal-style drums, to really abstract stuff, all of it distinctive and well composed.
 It gets less creative as the show goes on, but if you pay attention (it's surprisingly easy to miss) you might be surprised.

-There is no English dub, but the Japanese voice acting is about what you'd expect for a wild comedy series: Over the top and funny, although most characters are stamped from a standard set of molds.
-The veteran Aono Takeshi leads the capable cast of minor characters with a great turn as the Principle, but the three leads are all voiced by relative unknowns.
+The Japanese voice acting (there is no English dub) is about what you'd expect for a wild comedy series: Over the top and funny, although most characters are stamped from a standard set of molds.
+Veteran Aono Takeshi leads the capable cast of secondary characters with a great turn as the Principal, but the three leads are all voiced by relative unknowns.
 Of the two male leads I'm particularly fond of Haruto's mix of would-be schoolyard heartthrob and complete exasperation, but the most memorable member is Mutsuki, voiced by newcomer Yukie Nakama (who also sings the show's theme songs, and has since become a popular singer/photo idol/live-action actress).
 Her distinctively dry, aloof tone works with the character, but she doesn't seem to get comfortable until well into the series, and her so-so performance sounds particularly weak in competition with the rest of the over-the-top production.

 Has a similar feel to Urusei Yatsura, without the romance element.
 Very similar to Ghost Sweeper Mikami, too.
 It also bears some resemblance to the American cartoon Beetlejuice.

 The DVD set, one of Bandai's earliest, was very good, particularly considering the source material.
-To start with, the video is a good, sharp transfer, and shows no signs of compression or color bleed despite the rather rough-looking art style.
+To start with, the video is a good transfer given the slightly soft-looking source material, and shows no signs of compression or color bleed despite the rather rough-looking art style.
 The audio (Japanese only) is also very clean, in three-channel Dolby sound.
-The subtitles are, as mentioned above, well done, and (despite the lack of an English soundtrack) aren't hard coded--turn 'em off if you want.
+The subtitles are, as mentioned in the notes, well done, and (despite the lack of an English soundtrack) aren't hard coded--turn 'em off if you want.
 The menus are also nice, with some fun background music from the series, plus some art galleries as a bonus.
-Best of all, the whole series came on one reasonably priced two disc set, packaged in a fat clamshell case, a style that set the stage for affordable TV box sets that have since become more common.
+Best of all, the whole series came on one reasonably priced two-disc set, packaged in a fat clamshell case, a style that set the stage for the affordable TV box sets that have since become more common.

 There are some gross jokes, a few sexy ghosts, and occasional mature humor (some people will definitely find the whole near-pedophilia thing offensive), so it is definitely deserving of the 13-up rating Bandai gave it, possibly more for sensitive parents.